Ibrahim-Furkan-Yaygin/Structural-Analysis-Toolkit/Module_1_Truss_Solver/Examples_and_Validation/Warren_Truss/README.md

 ## 4. Boundary Conditions and Applied Loads

-The boundary conditions and external loads are defined through the MATLAB Command Window while using **Figure 3** for node numbering refence.
+The boundary conditions and external loads are defined through the MATLAB Command Window while using **Figure 3** for node numbering reference.

 The resulting model configuration is shown below.